trevorstenson/eau2-TeamRP/report/doc.md

 From here, a user can specify operations they wish to perform on the data.
 The operations that need to be supported are not fully specified yet, and this is one of our groups’ open questions.
 Therefore, the exact eau2 API is not fully fleshed out, but in general, it allows for operating on large datasets.
 We expect to have to support iterating through the DataFrame in a similar fashion to Rower and Fielder from previous assignments.

+Currently, we have provided application code for two realistic use-cases.
+The first application reads in a text file and counts the occurrences for each unique word.
+The second application accomplishes the much more difficult task of computing all github users who have worked on software projects in some capacity with Linus Torvalds up to seven degrees away.

 #

 ### Open Questions